vishen-shristy/Titanic_Survival/README.md

 Logistic Regression with Python
-For this lecture we will be working with the Titanic Data Set from Kaggle.
+For this we will be working with the Titanic Data Set from Kaggle.

 We'll be trying to predict a classification - survival or deceased.
 Let's begin our understanding of implementing Logistic Regression in Python for classification.